srobo/runbook/docs/README.md

   Note: the runbook _may_ contain guidance on our approach to using external tooling, or recipes for using tooling which are common to us but too specific for general documentation.

-## A note on links

-`mkdocs` has the power to resolve and validate links, however only when they're in a specific format.
-Links to pages inside the runbook should be relative, and end with the `.md` file extension (ie `[some other page](./volunteering/tasks.md)` produces [some other page](./volunteering/tasks.md)).
-This way, `mkdocs` will correctly validate these links.
-Links which don't follow this format are not validated.

 [competition-team]: https://opsmanual.studentrobotics.org/annual-robotics-competition/competition-team
 [kit-team]: https://opsmanual.studentrobotics.org/annual-robotics-competition/kit-team